Modifying PyUltraLight to model scalar dark matter with self-interactions: Implementation in PySiUltraLight

 and

-These are the adimensional length, time, and mass respectively where $H_0$ is the present-day Hubble parameter and $\Omega_{m0}$ is the present-day matter fraction of the energy density of the universe.
+These are the code length, time, and mass respectively where $H_0$ is the present-day Hubble parameter and $\Omega_{m0}$ is the present-day matter fraction of the energy density of the Universe.
 One can get dimensionful quantities back by using dimensional analysis.
-By taking a code unit and multiplying it by the proper adimensional quantities, one can recover the desired unit.
-For example, to recover the dimensional form of the energy:
+One can recover the desired unit by taking a code unit and multiplying it by the proper code quantities.
+For example, to recover the dimensional form of the energy

-To initialize the code, users must specify the initial soliton profiles by giving the solitons the desired masses, positions, velocities, and phases.
-In \textsc{PySiUltraLight}, the user must additionally specify the boson mass and the dimensionless coupling constant.
-Other parameters that must be specified are the box size (which is the size of the simulation), the duration of the simulation, the time step, and the interaction strength.
+To initialize \textsc{PySiUltraLight}, users must specify the initial soliton profiles by giving the solitons the desired masses, positions, velocities, and phases. \textsc{PySiUltraLight} additionally requires that the user choose the boson mass and the dimensionless coupling constant which are necessary parameters for determining the solitonic dynamics with self-interactions.
+Other parameters that must be specified that are also necessary in \textsc{PyUltraLight} are the box size (which is the size of the simulation), the duration of the simulation, and the time step.
 The time step used in the code is independent of the self-interaction strength.
 It is only dependent on the resolution but may also be adjusted with the step factor.

-\textsc{PySiUltraLight} uses periodic boundary conditions from \textsc{PyUltraLight} which may have affected the results of this paper.
+\textsc{PySiUltraLight} uses periodic boundary conditions from \textsc{PyUltraLight} which can, in principle, affect this code's results.
 Using periodic boundary conditions means that the space in which the simulation runs is topologically equivalent to a torus.
 When mass travels through the boundary, unphysical affects can arise because angular momentum is not conserved.
 There may also be unwanted effects when the box size is too small relative to the radius of the soliton.
 When this happens, the soliton may interact with its neighboring images in an unphysical way.
+In all of our simulations, the solitonic bodies never cross the boundary.
+For the simulations presented in this paper, we also checked to see if increasing the box size made any changes to the results.
+In all cases, the differences were negligible.